SiberaIndustries/OData.Client.Manager/README.md

 ## Purpose

 This repository provides a C# based OData client manager library.
-The Manager uses the `IODataClient` implementation of `Simple.OData.Client` to communicate with OData APIs and is able handle authorization and versioning requirements on top.
+The Manager uses the `IODataClient` implementation of `Simple.OData.Client` to communicate with OData APIs and is able to handle authorization and versioning requirements.

 ## Getting started

-The easiest way to start using the `ODataManager` is to install it’s Nuget package:
+The easiest way to start using the `ODataManager` is to install the Nuget package:

 ```sh
 Install-Package OData.Client.Manager
 ```

-In the source file where you will be using the `ODataManager` import the namespace:
+In the source file where you will be using `ODataManager` import the namespace:

 ```cs
 using OData.Client.Manager;